ligato/docs/docs/plugins/db-plugins.md

 The data synchronization APIs are centered around watching and publishing data change events.
 These events are processed asynchronously.

 The data handled by one plugin can have references to the data of another plugin.
-Therefore, a proper time/order of data resynchronization between plugins needs to be maintained.
+Therefore, a proper time/order sequence of data resynchronization between plugins needs to be maintained.
 The datasync plugin initiates a full data resync in the same order as the other plugins have been registered in Init().

 !!!
 Note
     In the discussions that follow, the term `agent` is used to describe a server.
 A KV data store holds data/configuration information for multiple agents (servers).
 Mechanisms are introduced to propagate  data/configurations changes from the KV data store to the different agents.
-In addition these changes could require a resynchronization.
+In addition these changes may require a resynchronization.

 ### Watch data API

-Watch data API (see figure below) is used by app plugins to:
+Watch data API (see `Watch data API Functions` figure below) is used by app plugins to:

-- Subscribe to channels for data changes using `Watch()`, while being "abstracted away" from the particular message source.
+- Subscribe to channels for data changes using `Watch()`, while being "abstracted away" from the particular message source such as etcd.
 - Process a full Data RESYNC (startup & fault recovery scenarios).
 Feedback is provided to the user of this API (e.g. success or error) via callback.
 - Process Incremental Data CHANGE.
-This is an optimized variant of RESYNC, where only the minimal set of changes (deltas) needed to get in-sync gets propagated to plugins.
+This is an optimized variant of RESYNC, where only the minimal set of changes (deltas) needed to required to reach synchronized state is propagated to plugins.
 Again, feedback to the user of the API (e.g. successful configuration or an error) is returned via callback.

 ![datasync][datasync-image]
 <p style="text-align: center; font-weight: bold">Watch data API Functions</p>

-This API define two types of events that a plugin must be able to process:
+This API define two types of events that a plugin be able to process:

 - Full Data RESYNC (resynchronization) event triggers a resync of the entire configuration.
-This event is used after agent start/restart, or for a fault recovery scenario (e.g. when the agent's (i.e. server) connectivity to an external data source is lost and restored).
+This event is used after an agent start/restart, or for a fault recovery scenario (e.g. when the agent's (i.e. server) connectivity to an external data source is lost and restored).
 - Incremental Data CHANGE event triggers incremental processing of configuration changes.
 Each data change event contains both the previous and the new/current value.
 The Data synchronization is switched to this optimized mode only after a successful Full Data RESYNC.

 ### Publish data API

-Publish data API (see figure below) is used by app plugins to asynchronously publish events with data change values and still remain abstracted away from the target data store, message bus or RPC client(s).
+Publish data API (see `Publish data API Functions` figure below) is used by app plugins to asynchronously publish events with data change values and still remain abstracted away from the target data store, message bus or RPC client(s).

 ![datasync publish][datasync-publish-image]
 <p style="text-align: center; font-weight: bold">Publish data API Functions</p>
 ## Data Broker

-The Data Broker abstraction (see figure below) is based on two APIs:
+The Data Broker abstraction (see `Broker and Watcher APIs Functions` figure below) is based on two APIs:

 * **Broker** - used by app plugins to `pull` (i.e. read) data from a data store or `push` (i.e. write) data into the data store.
 Data can be retrieved for a specific key or by running a query.
 Data can be written for a specific key.
 Multiple writes can be executed in a transaction.
 * **Watcher** - used by app plugins to WATCH data on a specified key.
 Watching means to monitor for data changes and receive a notification as soon as a change occurs.